carpentries-incubator/ML_with_AWS_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 #print(f"Total size of bucket '{bucket_name}': {total_size_gb:.2f} GB")
 ```

-### Using helper functions from lesson repo
+### Using helper functions from GitHub
 We have added code to calculate bucket size to a helper function called `get_s3_bucket_size(bucket_name)` for your convenience.
-There are also some other helper functions in that repo to assist you with common AWS/SageMaker workflows.
+There are also some other helper functions in the AWS_helpers repo to assist you with common AWS/SageMaker workflows.
 We'll show you how to clone this code into your notebook environment.

-**Note**: If you haven't already, make sure to fork the AWS_helpers repo as described on the [setup page](https://uw-madison-datascience.github.io/ML_with_Amazon_SageMaker/#workshop-repository-setup).
-Replace "username" below with your GitHub username.

 #### Directory setup
 Let's make sure we're starting in the root directory of this instance, so that we all have our AWS_helpers.py file located in the same path (/test_AWS/scripts/AWS_helpers.py)